end-of-game/cloudunit/README.md

 * EKL Stack for monitoring resources in a near future
 * Sonar to analyse and reports in the future

+Today we have many servers :
+* Tomcat(s)
+* JBoss / WildFly 10 in progress
+* FatJar for SpringBoot, Vertx, PlayFramework...

+And for modules : Mysql, Redis, Mongo, PostGreSQL, PostGis.
+Each module in different major release.

 ![Jenkins2 Logo](documentation/img/plateforme-trio.png "Devops Plateforme")

 It is available in one edition for all major platforms which offers numerous extensions to fit the needs of all developers.